s-ol/alive/docs/guide.md

     (trace (math/+ 1 2))

 ### defining symbols
-Another element of code in `alive` that we haven't discussed in detail yet are *symbols*. *Symbols* (like `trace`, `import*` or `math/+`) are names that serve as placeholders for previously *defined* values.
+Another element of code in `alv` that we haven't discussed in detail yet are *symbols*. *Symbols* (like `trace`, `import*` or `math/+`) are names that serve as placeholders for previously *defined* values.
 When code is evaluated, symbols are looked up in the current *scope* and replaced with the corresponding value found there.

-When an `alive` file starts running, a number of symbols are defined in the default scope: These are the *builtins* mentioned above, and of which we have already been using [trace][], [import][], and [import*][].
+When an `alv` file starts running, a number of symbols are defined in the default scope: These are the *builtins* mentioned above, and of which we have already been using [trace][], [import][], and [import*][].